KarimAziev/picar-x-racer/README.md

 - **Camera Handling**: Adjust the camera pan and tilt angles in real-time, and capture photos with a key press.
 - **Keybinding Feedback**: Visual feedback for key presses to enhance the control experience.
 - **Multimedia Functionality**: Play sounds and music, and convert text-to-speech for interactive experiences.
+- **3D Car Visualization**: A real-time 3D model of the Picar-X that reflects and displays the car's angles, providing an enhanced visual control experience.
+- **Comprehensive Settings Panel**: Manage text-to-speech, sound, music, and image settings seamlessly.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->